PuppetMasterHex/gd_untitled1/battle_system.md

 * **Counter** Any damage taken is unchanged, may attack the enemy with a counterattack.
 * **Skill-Counter** Same as Counter but with a skill instead of a normal attack.
 * **Spell-Shield** Reduces magical damage taken by a percentage, consumes [Magic Points](attributes.md#magic-points).
-* **Spell-Counter** Any damage taken is unchanged, may cast a spell either on the enemy or on the player.
+* **Spell-Counter** Any damage taken is unchanged, may cast a spell either on the enemy or on himself.
 E.g. [Heal](magic.md#heal) on the player or [Fireball](magic.md#fireball) on the enemy.

+## Range
+Categories:
+* Melee
+* Ranged

+Depending on the active weapon or class in case of monsters the combatant has a range category.
+Characters may not retaliate with a Counter if the enemy is not on the same range category as himself.

 ## Death

 Player death results in game over.

-Enemy death results in the removal of thatenemy from combat.
+Monster death results in the removal of that monster from combat.
 If there are no enemies left in combat the [Victory Screen](#victory-Screen) will be shown.

 ## Escape